tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 In other words, the main risk is not that of striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

 Compared with Innerhelm and other priorities such as my family, Logwise was a bad lever.
-## Low payout, high cost
+## Logwise had a high cost and a low payout

-The multi-armed bandit mental model, out of the box, describes each lever as being essentially defined in only one dimension: payout probability.
+The multi-armed bandit mental model, as it is usually rendered, describes each lever as being essentially defined in only one dimension: potential payout.
 That is, the intent of exploring and exploiting is simply to find the lever with the best payout.

-In reality, there's more to consider when examining different ways to spend ones time---most notably, there are _costs_ associated with each activity, some of which operate across levers.
+In reality, there's more to consider when examining different ways to spend one's time---most notably, there are _costs_ associated with each activity.
 Logwise, in particular, had a deceptively high cost: it _seemed_ low-cost when I was engaged with it, but when I stepped back to look at it more objectively, the cost was quite substantial.
-### A tax which was grievous to be borne
+### Logwise's high cost

 The obvious cost was _opportunity cost_.
 What opportunities was I giving up to work on Logwise?